freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - Anticipated Broader Impacts of the OSE

 ##### Aggressively open source
+- **"The open source community *is* what the scientific community pretends to be"**
 - FOSS as a matter of moral imperative centered on the premises of Univerisal Design and Universal Access
   - Identification of strategic advantage within the contexts of FOSS being the 'right thing to do'
   - See "why open source misses the point"
+- Encourage conversations around moral and ethical contexts of current context of the project and society at large
+- **Moral intentionality without Zealotry**
+  - We have our conversations clearly, but do not exclude those who misalign provided they aren't operating in opposition to our values
+  - More about being aware, explicit, and intentional around moral and ethical decisions
+  - Encourage and allow non-FOSS aligned activities through the `For-Profit` entity via B2B connections with external and spin-off entitities
+    - Charge according to degree of mis-alignment with core values

 ## Long Term Vision for